E-commerce

 Sales and marketing alignment

-In B2B or hybrid models, marketing conversion (MQL / SQL) and sales conversion (closing rate) must share a common dictionary: the same definition of a qualified lead, the same reading of average contract value, the same response times announced on the site.
-Otherwise, the site "converts" on paper while the real pipeline stagnates.
+In B2B or hybrid models, marketing conversion (MQL / SQL) and sales conversion (closing rate) must share a dictionary: same definition of a qualified lead, same reading of average contract order value, same response times advertised on the site.
+Otherwise, the site « converts » on paper while the real pipeline stalls.

-Short weekly reviews between growth and sales (top three objections heard on calls, top three pages viewed before quote abandonment) often feed the CRO roadmap more than data-free brainstorming sessions.
+Short weekly reviews between growth and sales (top three objections heard on the phone, top three pages viewed before quote abandonment) often feed the CRO roadmap more than data-free brainstorms.

 Useful tests and experiments

-A/B tests make sense when you have volume and a clear hypothesis.
+A/B tests make sense with volume and a clear hypothesis.
 Otherwise: session recordings, targeted interviews, analysis of support tickets.

 Why structure CRO efforts: the importance of conversion rate optimization.